john-sth/D3OS-NE2000/os/kernel/src/device/ne2k/README.md

 ### for the driver

+- [x] nettest send benchmark create table
+- [x] nettest receive benchmark create table
+- [ ] nettest for rtl8139?
+- [ ] execute benchmark.rs
 - [ ] READ https://en.wikipedia.org/wiki/Ethernet_frame
 - [ ] reread fifo breq underrun, overrun
 - [ ] add a list of modified and used files in the OS
+- [ ] clean up code
+- [ ] create flowchart queues
+- [ ] reread code, check for commenting what the return value of a function is
+- [ ] fix latex code section error
+- [ ] latex add receive error img in pdf
+- [ ] maybe add tcp to nettest (at the end)
 - [ ] create the presentation
-- [ ] nettest send benchmark create table
-- [ ] nettest receive benchmark create table
-- [ ] nettest for rtl8139?
+- [ ] readme file how to integrate an emulated nic to d3os, add qemu network site
-- [ ] clean up code
+- [ ] upload code and thesis until friday !!!!!

 - [x] rewrite of nettest application in rust
 - [x] create flowchart for qemu network